 - Not been claimed as a dependent on another taxpayer’s income tax return for the 2020 tax year.

-COVID-19 Disaster Relief Payments are meant to offer relief to people who have not yet been offered relief amid the pandemic, and to show support for the working people who continued to show up on the frontlines in the early days of COVID-19.
-(See question 3 for more information on who is eligible.)
+COVID-19 Disaster Relief Payments were meant to offer relief to people who have not yet been offered relief amid the pandemic, and to show support for the working people who continued to show up on the frontlines in the early days of COVID-19.

 For more information about pandemic relief for those who did not report earned income on their 2020 tax return, such as the self-employed or unemployed:

 - Visit the Maine Department of Economic and Community Development FMI about grants, tax relief, and other support offered to Maine businesses and businesspeople amid the pandemic.
 There are federal resources available as well.

 - Visit the Maine Revenue Services FAQ FMI on the exemption of up to $10,200 in unemployment benefits from both federal and state income tax for tax year 2020.

 Determination of eligibility for the Disaster Relief Payment is final agency action and is not reviewable pursuant to 36 Maine Revised Statutes § 151.

 Checks were automatically sent to eligible individuals using the address on file with Maine Revenue Services.
 Generally, this was the mailing address from your Maine individual income tax return.

 If you were determined to be eligible for a payment by March 31, 2022, and did not receive one, contact Maine Revenue Services at (207) 624-9924 to begin the process of reissuing the payment.

 Contact Maine Revenue Services at (207) 624-9924 to begin the process of reissuing payment.